Sign up for Lesson Plans, discounts & more!

 The Rock Cycle describes the process the earth uses to recycle rocks.
 Yes, even rocks are recycled.

 There are three basic types of rocks: igneous, metamorphic, and sedimentary.
-The interesting part of knowing these names is that any one of the three types of rock can be changed into one of the other types.
+The interesting here is that any one of the three types of rock can be changed into any one of the other types.

 The names of the rock types refer to the way the rocks are formed.
 Igneous rocks are formed from fiery molten magma.
 Metamorphic rocks form under intense heat and pressure.
 Sedimentary rocks form by weathering.